AtmolanderMimi/basm/book/src/bf-interpreter.md

 This alias defines the start of the program array (at its parking).
-The way it is defined is that it comes straight after the operating memory segment, meaning that its address can be defined as the lenght of the operating memory segment!
+The way it is defined is that it comes straight after the operating memory segment, meaning that its address can be defined as the length of the operating memory segment!
 That means that the starting position of the instruction array is relative to the end of the reserved operation cells range.
 This would cause an off by 1 error if basm started indexing cells from 1, but it indexes from 0, so we are good!